CovenantSQL/docs/docs/api-json-rpc.md

 title: JSON RPC API
 ---

-# JSON RPC API

-> > JSON-RPC is a stateless, light-weight remote procedure call (RPC) protocol.
+> JSON-RPC is a stateless, light-weight remote procedure call (RPC) protocol.

 CovenantSQL provides a suite of RPC methods in [JSON-RPC 2.0](https://www.jsonrpc.org/specification) for easily accessing to CovenantSQL networks.